 4.Select the Location and Storage Space that you're checking the asset in to, then click OK.

 The asset is checked in to the selected storage space and its status changes to In Stock.
-This asset will now appear as part of this storage space's record in the Stock Management and Locations workspaces.
+This asset will now display as part of this storage space's record in the Stock Management and Locations workspaces.

-The Inventory Transactions tab for both the storage space and the asset will include a record of this check in.
+The Inventory Transactions tab for both the storage space and the asset will include a record of this check-in.

 Managing in-stock assets

 The Stock Management workspace enables you to manage where your assets are stored.
 A list view shows all of the defined storage spaces grouped by location.
 Double-click an entry in the list to see details about the storage space, such as the assets stored there and where its fulfillment locations are.
-Note that you must first transfer an asset into a storage space via the Hardware Assets workspace before it appears here.
+Note that you must first transfer an asset into a storage space via the Hardware Assets workspace before it displays here.

 •Inventory Transactions – Keeps an automatic record of all movements of inventory into and out of this storage space.